-Our Scent segment creates fragrance compounds, fragrance ingredients and cosmetic ingredients that are integral elements in the world's finest perfumes and best-known household and personal care products.
+Our Scent segment creates fragrance compounds and fragrance ingredients that are integral elements in the world's finest perfumes and best-known household and personal care products.
 Consumer insights science and creativity are at the heart of our Scent business, and, along with our unique portfolio of natural and synthetic ingredients, global footprint, innovative technologies and know-how, and customer intimacy, we believe these make us a market leader in scent products.
-The Scent segment is comprised of Fragrance Compounds, Fragrance Ingredients and Cosmetic Ingredients.
+The Scent segment is comprised of Fragrance Compounds and Fragrance Ingredients.
 We completed the divestiture of our Cosmetic Ingredients business on April 2, 2024.

 Our Pharma Solutions segment produces, among other things, a vast portfolio of cellulosics and seaweed-based pharmaceutical excipients, used to improve the functionality and delivery of active pharmaceutical ingredients, including controlled or modified drug release formulations, and enabling the development of more effective pharmaceutical finished dosage formulations.
 Our excipients are used in prescription and over-the-counter pharmaceuticals and dietary supplements.
 Our Pharma Solutions products also serve a variety of other specialty and industrial end-uses including coatings, inks, electronics, agriculture and consumer products.
-On March 19, 2024, we announced the sale process and entered into an agreement to sell our Pharma Solutions business.
+On March 19, 2024, we announced the sale process and entered into an agreement to sell our Pharma Solutions business, that is primarily made up of most businesses within the Company's existing Pharma Solutions reportable segment as well as certain adjacent businesses.
 See Note 3 for additional information.